hamzamokhtar/hello-world/README.md

 # hello-world
 learning github

 I'm a second year computer science student @ Swansea Uni.
-My main (and probably only) programming language is Java, although I do know quite a bit of python.
+My main programming language is Java, I also know  a bit of python.